East Bengal registered as Shree Cement East Bengal foundation with IFA | Goal.com

 “The club had placed a request with the IFA to change their name to Shree Cement East Bengal Foundation.
 The governing body has today approved the request and has decided to change the name of the club,” said Mukherjee.

-Earlier this week, Football Sports Development Limited (FSDL) officially announced the inclusion of the Kolkata giants into the Indian Super League (ISL) much to the delight of the Red and Golds faithful.
+Earlier this week, Football Sports Development Limited (FSDL) officially announced the entry of the Kolkata giants into the Indian Super League (ISL) much to the delight of the Red and Golds faithful.

-The club has also already transferred the majority share (76 per cent) and their sporting rights to Shree Cement East Bengal Foundation, which is the newly formed Joint Venture between Shree Cement Limited and East Bengal.
+The club has also already transferred majority shares (76 per cent) and their sporting rights to Shree Cement East Bengal Foundation, which is the newly formed joint venture between Shree Cement Limited and East Bengal.

-They also transferred all its assets and properties including their intellectual property to the new company.
+They also transferred all their assets and properties including intellectual property to the new company.

-While the name of the club has been changed with IFA, the board is yet to finalise the name with which the Red and Golds will take the field in future.
+While the name of the club has been changed with the IFA, the board is yet to finalise the name using which the Red and Golds will take the field in the ISL.